23f1000307/TDS-Project2/media/README.md

 ## Dataset Overview

-The dataset consists of 2,652 records across 8 columns.
-Each record captures information related to a review or evaluation of some media, likely films or shows, as indicated by the presence of columns such as `type`, `title`, and `by`.
+The dataset consists of 2,652 entries with 8 columns, capturing information about movies, including their ratings and other attributes.
+Below is a detailed breakdown of the dataset:

-### Structure of the Dataset
+### 1. Dataset Structure
 - **Shape**: (2652, 8)
 - **Columns**:
   - `date`: Date of the review (object type)
-  - `language`: Language of the media (object type)
+  - `language`: Language of the movie (object type)
-  - `type`: Type of the media (object type, e.g., movie, series)
+  - `type`: Type of content (object type)
-  - `title`: Title of the media (object type)
+  - `title`: Title of the movie (object type)
-  - `by`: Reviewer or author of the review (object type)
+  - `by`: Reviewer (object type)
-  - `overall`: Overall rating (integer type)
+  - `overall`: Overall rating (int64)
-  - `quality`: Quality rating (integer type)
+  - `quality`: Quality rating (int64)
-  - `repeatability`: Repeatability rating (integer type)
+  - `repeatability`: Repeatability rating (int64)

-### Missing Values
+### 2. Missing Values
-- The dataset contains missing values in the following columns:
+- **Total Missing Values**: 99 in `date`, 262 in `by`
+- **Columns with Missing Values**:
-  - `date`: 99 missing values
+  - `date`: 99 entries are missing.
-  - `by`: 262 missing values
+  - `by`: 262 entries are missing.
-- Other columns (`language`, `type`, `title`, `overall`, `quality`, `repeatability`) do not have any missing values.
+  - Other columns do not have missing values.

-## Summary Statistics
+### 3. Summary Statistics

-The summary statistics provide insights into the distribution of ratings and categorical variables.

-### Categorical Variables
-1. **Date**:
+- **Date**:
-   - Count: 2,553 (indicating 99 missing values)
+  - Count: 2,553
   - Unique Dates: 2,055
-   - Most Frequent Date: 21-May-06 (8 occurrences)
+  - Most Frequent Date: '21-May-06' (8 occurrences)

-2. **Language**:
+- **Language**:
   - Count: 2,652
   - Unique Languages: 11
-   - Most Frequent Language: English (1,306 occurrences)
+  - Most Frequent Language: 'English' (1,306 occurrences)

-3. **Type**:
+- **Type**:
   - Count: 2,652
   - Unique Types: 8
-   - Most Frequent Type: Movie (2,211 occurrences)
+  - Most Frequent Type: 'movie' (2,211 occurrences)

-4. **Title**:
+- **Title**:
   - Count: 2,652
   - Unique Titles: 2,312
-   - Most Frequent Title: Kanda Naal Mudhal (9 occurrences)
+  - Most Frequent Title: 'Kanda Naal Mudhal' (9 occurrences)

-5. **Reviewer (`by`)**:
+- **By**:
-   - Count: 2,390 (indicating 262 missing values)
+  - Count: 2,390
   - Unique Reviewers: 1,528
-   - Most Frequent Reviewer: Kiefer Sutherland (48 occurrences)
+  - Most Frequent Reviewer: 'Kiefer Sutherland' (48 occurrences)

-### Numeric Variables
-1. **Overall Rating**:
+- **Overall Rating**:
   - Mean: 3.05
   - Standard Deviation: 0.76
-   - Min: 1, Max: 5
+  - Range: 1 to 5
-   - Median (50th Percentile): 3
+  - Median: 3.0

-2. **Quality Rating**:
+- **Quality Rating**:
   - Mean: 3.21
   - Standard Deviation: 0.80
-   - Min: 1, Max: 5
+  - Range: 1 to 5
-   - Median (50th Percentile): 3
+  - Median: 3.0

-3. **Repeatability Rating**:
+- **Repeatability Rating**:
   - Mean: 1.49
   - Standard Deviation: 0.60
-   - Min: 1, Max: 3
-   - Median (50th Percentile): 1
+  - Range: 1 to 3
+  - Median: 1.0

-## Correlation Analysis
+### 4. Correlation Analysis

-The correlation matrix reveals relationships between the numeric ratings:
+The correlation matrix indicates the following relationships between the ratings:
-- **Overall Rating** has a strong positive correlation with **Quality Rating** (0.83).
+- **Overall vs Quality**: 0.83 (strong positive correlation)
-- **Overall Rating** shows a moderate positive correlation with **Repeatability Rating** (0.51).
+- **Overall vs Repeatability**: 0.51 (moderate positive correlation)
-- **Quality Rating** has a weaker correlation with **Repeatability Rating** (0.31).
+- **Quality vs Repeatability**: 0.31 (weak positive correlation)

-## Insights and Observations
+### 5. Insights and Observations

-1. **Missing Data**: The dataset has a significant number of missing values in the `date` and `by` columns.
-This may impact analyses that rely on these attributes, especially temporal trends and reviewer analytics.
+- The dataset has a substantial number of missing values in the `date` and `by` columns, which may affect analysis and insights derived from the data.

-2. **Language Dominance**: English is the most represented language, accounting for nearly half of the dataset, which may indicate a bias towards English-language media.

-3. **Type of Media**: The overwhelming majority of entries are classified as movies.
-This could skew the analysis towards film-specific insights.

-4. **Ratings Distribution**: The overall and quality ratings are relatively high, with means around 3.05 and 3.21.
-This suggests that, on average, the media reviewed tends to receive favorable evaluations.
-However, the repeatability rating is notably lower, indicating that reviewers may not consistently rate the media the same way upon repeated evaluations.

-5. **Correlation**: The strong correlation between overall ratings and quality ratings suggests that quality heavily influences the overall perception of the media.
-The moderate correlation with repeatability suggests that while quality is important, it does not fully explain why some media are rated high overall, potentially due to subjective factors.

-## Recommendations
+- A large proportion of reviews are in English, indicating a potential bias in language representation.
+- The majority of entries are categorized as 'movie', suggesting that this dataset may be predominantly focused on film reviews.
+- The overall rating averages around 3, which might indicate a tendency toward average reviews.
+- Strong correlation between overall and quality ratings suggests that as one rating increases, the other tends to also increase, implying a consistency in how reviewers assess quality and overall experience.
+- The repeatability rating is lower on average, indicating that while movies may be rated well overall and for quality, they are not frequently rewatched or revisited by reviewers.

+### 6. Recommendations for Future Analysis
-- **Data Cleaning**: Address the missing values in the `date` and `by` columns to improve the robustness of the analysis.
-Consider imputation strategies or further investigation into the reasons for missing data.
+- **Data Cleaning**: Address missing values, especially in the `date` and `by` columns.
+Consider imputing missing `by` values if applicable.
-- **Further Analysis**: Conduct a deeper dive into the relationship between ratings and categorical variables, such as language and type of media, to uncover trends.
-- **Temporal Analysis**: Investigate how ratings have changed over time by analyzing the `date` column after addressing missing values.
-- **Expand Coverage**: If possible, gather more data to include diverse languages and media types to avoid bias and enhance the dataset's richness.

-This report serves as a foundational analysis that can guide future explorations and insights derived from the dataset.
+- **Time Series Analysis**: With the date data available, a time series analysis could yield insights into trends in movie ratings over time.
+- **Language Diversity**: Further exploration into the representation of different languages could provide insights into cultural trends in movie preferences.
+- **Reviewer Influence**: Investigating the impact of specific reviewers on overall ratings could help identify biases or trends in review behaviors.
+- **Movie Type Analysis**: A deeper analysis into the types of movies rated could reveal preferences or trends among reviewers.

+### Conclusion
+This dataset provides valuable insights into movie ratings and reviews.
+Further analysis, especially concerning missing values and potential biases, is essential to derive more robust conclusions and recommendations for stakeholders in the film industry or content review platforms.

 ## Charts
 ![media\media_heatmap.png](media\media_heatmap.png)